19nor-dehydroepiandrosterone, 19-nor-dehydroepiandrosterone, 19nor-DHEA.<br/><br/>

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking 19-nor-DHEA if you are pregnant or breast feeding.
+Special Precautions and Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking 19-nor-DHEA if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Heart disease: 19-nor-DHEA might worsen heart disease in some patients.